tommyrharper/fair-xyz-be/README.md

 For this reason I decided not to `bulkAdd` to update all reminders at once when updating a collection launch date or name.

 Instead the reminder jobs are chunked at the level of per email.
 This way if there was a failure, it would just be for a single user.

+### Object Relational Mapping

+I decided to use [MikroORM](https://mikro-orm.io/) for an ORM as they have a nice [integration with Nest.js](https://docs.nestjs.com/recipes/mikroorm) and a cool feature where the GraphQL schema can be inferred from the MikroORM Entitys, so you don't have to write it out explicitly.

+You can also see [details on the integration from MikroORM's docs here](https://mikro-orm.io/docs/usage-with-nestjs).

+[TypeORM](https://typeorm.io/) is much more popular, but I wanted to try out the alternative.

 ### Schema

 I decided to go for two simple entities: